 Speaking of technology, every accounting department will have to reconcile with the culture around data within their organization.
 Data has always had a starring role in successful accounting strategy.
 But as technology increasingly steals the show, better collection, analysis, utility and synthesis of data will become absolutely critical.

 On-Demand Webinar: Data-Driven Decision Making: A Blueprint & Case Study

 A shiny new addition to the financial tech stack will never be anything more than flash – at best – if the data that's fed into it is no good.
 That means committing to providing clean, quality data and making sure you have the proper skillset on hand to get the most from what you're collecting.

 If you're considering automating an accounting process, for instance, you'll need eyes on the data that RPA is using to ensure that you're actually automating that process, and not automating a Gordian Knot because it's accidentally drawing from an outdated or duplicated data pool.
 That means either bringing someone with solid data chops on board or providing real opportunities for professional development for your team.

 We're just beginning to understand all of the ways that data can be leveraged better accuracy in forecasting, smarter budgeting and an improved customer experience that will facilitate the kind of growth that your team will be charged with accounting for.

 What we've always known is that at the most fundamental level, accounting success requires access to solid data that's current, accurate and accessible.
-2021 is the year to go back to basics in order to facilitate the realization of unlimited future potential.
+This year is the year to go back to basics in order to facilitate the realization of unlimited future potential.

 You don't need us to tell you that it's helpful to start with the end goal in mind.
 That's Leadership 101, right?
 Yet this outlook has the potential to get a little lost when it's pulled down from its lofty spot on a motivational poster for application to a process as lengthy and frustrating as finding quality talent to fill accounting roles.